Teaching 6th grade math always seems to come with the need to review much of what students learned about in previous years, like:

 3) To begin playing, Player One puts down any combination of cards from their hand that total 1 when added, if they have any combinations.
 (Players may use as many cards as they’d like to reach 1).

-- Example: Player One could have 2/4 and 3/6 in their hand.
-This equals 1, so they can put that down (this is shown in the picture), and then continue with their turn, by following step 4, below.
+• Example: Player One could have 2/4 and 3/6 in their hand.
+This equals 1, so they can put that down (this is shown in the picture, at the very top).
+Then they continue with their turn, by following step 4, below.

-- If the player has the requested card in their hand, he/she gives it to Player One and Player One puts down their ‘one’; if not, Player One draws the top card from the pile.
+• If the player has the requested card in their hand (or one equivalent to it), he/she gives it to Player One and Player One puts down their ‘one’; if not, Player One draws the top card from the pile.

 **Players may want to phrase their question as “Do you have ____, or any fractions equivalent to _____?”